Prats13/Personalised_Science_Chat_Bot/readme.md

 # Introduction
 Welcome to the documentation of the customized chat bot developed for science-related questions aka the science bot.
 This document outlines the journey and key components of the project, from requirements to implementation.
 The outcome of this project developed is to handle scientific questions intelligibly by a bot and provide the best possible answer to it.

+There are 2 setups in this project that includes a backend setup and a frotend setup.

 # How to run?
 **Download and install all the dependencies –**